pyca/cryptography/docs/x509/ocsp.rst

             otherwise.
 This should not be the same algorithim used to add a certificate to the response, as
             :class:`~cryptography.hazmat.primitives.hashes.SHA1` can't be used
-            for signing, despite its compatbility requirement for certain applications.
+            for signing, despite its compatibility requirement for certain applications.

         :returns: A new :class:`~cryptography.x509.ocsp.OCSPResponse`.